alexjaixd/Lenovo-Thinkpad-X1-Tablet-Gen-2-Hackintosh/README.md

 # Lenovo-Thinkpad-X1-Tablet-Gen-2-Hackintosh
+** **DISCLAIMER** **

+This is not a build suitable for novice users, Do not attempt to use this EFI if you don't even have the basics of Hackintosh, I'm not here to babystep you on how Hackintosh works or where to download Mac OS (You should have this prerequisite knowledge before proceeding to here.
+This repositry is only limited to technical discussions related to this Specific Device.
+Now that's out of the way, if you have any inputs/improvements/further development, you're more than welcomed to bring it here :)

-Current Version : Opencore 0.8.6
+**Current Booted Version** : Opencore 0.8.6

-Current Status: Beta build (still needs development)
+**Current Status** : Beta build WIP (still needs development)

-Supported OS: Big Sur / Monterey / Ventura
+**Supported OS** : Big Sur / Monterey / Ventura

-What's working:
+**Machine Specs** :
+- CPU: i5-7Y54/ i5-7Y57 / i7-7Y75
+- GPU: Intel HD615
+- Screen: 12" FHD+ 2160x1440
+- Memory: 8GB
+- Wifi & BT: AC8265

+**What's working** :
 - GPU acceleration (Intel HD615)
 - Intel Wifi & Bluetooth
 - USB attached Keyboard & Trackpoint